The ultimate carry on packing list for every trip

 Filtered drink bottle (Check out Lifestraw and look after the environment here)

-Locks (coded are better as you can’t loose the key!)
+Locks (coded TSA locks are better as you can’t loose the key!)

 Fold up umbrella

-So there we have the ultimate packing list.
+So there we have the ultimate list of what to pack in a carry on backpack.
 In Japanese culture it’s said you must spend over 10,000 hours practising something before you are a true master.
-Of course there are always extra things you may need on the road, but armed with this list you will be prepared for anything the world has to throw at you.
-And remember, less is more!
+Of course there are always extra things you may need on the road, but armed with this ultimate carry on packing list you will be prepared for anything the world has to throw at you.
+And remember, less is more especially when packing!
+Don’t forget to get your travel insurance (see below):

 How to travel better for less